Easy DIY Fall Leaf Art On Canvas

 large canvas with beige fabric

-After ironing the fabric, I placed the canvas on top of the fabric.
-Using the canvas as a guideline, I cut out a piece of fabric about two inches larger than the canvas.
+Using the canvas as a guideline, I cut out the piece of fabric about two inches larger than the canvas.
 Then Sweet Shark helped me use the staple gun to attach the fabric to the wood frame.
+(We’ve had this staple gun since Sweet Shark was climbing on the roof to string Christmas lights AKA Clark Griswold.)

 fabric covered canvas